What is the Freundeskreis?

 Origins

-From the very beginning, not only private individuals but also well-known companies in the region, such as HeidelbergCement, Heidelberger Druckmaschinen, MLP and BASF, joined the Freundeskreis.
-The Freundeskreis was soon making a significant contribution to the financing of the music festival.
+From the very beginning, not only private individuals but also well-known companies in the region, such as Heidelberg Materials, Heidelberger Druckmaschinen, MLP and BASF, joined the Freundeskreis.
+He soon made a significant contribution to financing the Musikfestival.

-With the rapidly growing importance of the Musikfestival and the resulting cultural enterprise Heidelberger Frühling, which now includes several festivals, concerts, competitions, academies and other artistic activities, the number of members has risen sharply.
+With the rapidly developing importance of the Musikfestival and the resulting cultural enterprise Heidelberger Frühling, which now includes several festivals, concerts, competitions, academies and other artistic activities, the number of members has risen sharply.
 Today, almost 1,200 members belong to the "Frühling" family.

 Dates & Activities